pallets/jinja/docs/templates.rst

     {% endfor %}
     </ul>

+Note that in Python `else` blocks are executed whenever the corresponding loop did not `break`.
+Since in Jinja loops cannot `break` anyway, a slightly different behavior of the `else` keyword was chosen.

 It is also possible to use loops recursively.
 This is useful if you are dealing with recursive data such as sitemaps.
 To use loops recursively you basically have to add the `recursive` modifier to the loop definition and